kushaldas/rst/docs/user/intro.rst

 Why rst ?
 ----------
-I was looking for a module to create reStructredText documents through code for a long time and finally decided to write one for myself.
+I was looking for a module to create reStructuredText documents through code for a long time and finally decided to write one for myself.